 Payment Plan Option

-You may increase your direct debit payments anytime, however you may not reduce to below the minimum weekly/fortnightly amount within your payment plan contract.
+You may increase your direct debit payments anytime; however, you may not reduce to below the minimum weekly/fortnightly amount within your payment plan contract.
 Lump sum payments can be made at any time in addition to your weekly/fortnightly payments.
 Students can contact Debit Success directly when changes need to be made.
 Dishonour fees will apply to late payments.

-All participants are given two (2) resubmissions to be reassessed without further payment required.
-On the occasion where participants are unable to demonstrate competency after two (2) re-assessment attempts they should speak to their trainer about further opportunities to complete the qualification.
-Any further
+Full payment of fees is required prior to issuance of the Statement of Attainment or Certificate/s.
 Participants who successfully complete the requirements prior to the planned finished date can receive their Statement of Attainment/Certificate on completion, as long as all course fees are paid in full.
-If fees have not been fully paid Statement of Attainment /Certificate may not be issued until all outstanding fees have been fully paid.
+If fees have not been fully paid, Statement of Attainment /Certificate may not be issued until all outstanding fees have been fully paid.

 Course Transfer Policy

 Any funds paid by a student under the plan (including deposits and all other fees paid) are not transferable to any other person or entity including deceased or bankrupt estates.

-Course work progression – participants are required to notify National Health and Fitness Academy as soon as it is practical of any event or any difficulties impacting the progress of their training and completion of their unit of competence, and if necessary, apply for an extension.
+- Course work progression – participants are required to notify National Health and Fitness Academy as soon as it is practical of any event or any difficulties impacting the progress of their training and completion of their unit of competence, and if necessary, apply for an extension.

-Participants who withdraw or fail to continue their studies will be responsible for the full fee cost.
-Students who fail to attend without deferring will need to re enrol and pay full course fees should they wish to commence in a future course.
+- Participants who withdraw or fail to continue their studies will be responsible for the full fee cost.
+Students who fail to attend without deferring will need to re-enrol and pay full course fees should they wish to commence in a future course.